ilum-cloud/doc/README.md

 ### Communication Types

-`ilum` supports two communication types between spark jobs and `ilum-core`.
+`Ilum` supports two communication types between spark jobs and `ilum-core`.
 Users can choose either `Apache Kafka` or `gRPC`.

 #### Apache Kafka communication

-Communication with the usage of `Apache Kafka` supports all `ilum` features, such as scalability and HA.
+Communication with the usage of `Apache Kafka` supports all `Ilum` features, such as scalability and HA.
 All events are exchanged by auto-created topics with usage of `Apache Kafka` brokers.

 #### gRPC communication (default)